Best Probiotics for Cold and Flu (+ 5 Ways they Help)

 How do probiotics work?

-Using Probiotic Supplements for Colds and Flu
+Studies Using Probiotic Supplements for Colds and Flu

-After an 18 month study that examined the effect of probiotics Lactobacillus acidophilus and Bifidobacterium animalis on children aged 3 to 5 showed fewer symptoms, faster recovery time and less antibiotic use.
+An 18 month study that examined the effect of probiotics Lactobacillus acidophilus and Bifidobacterium animalis on children aged 3 to 5 showed fewer symptoms, faster recovery time and less antibiotic use.

 - the Lactobacillus acidophilus group had 53% fewer fevers, 41% fewer coughs, and 28% fewer runny noses than the placebo group